 Our first finding concerns labor market concentration and its wage and employment impacts.
 In our preferred wage specification, we control for market (occupation by commuting zone), worker and firm fixed effects, and instrument labor market concentration with the inverse number of employers in other geographic markets for the same quarter and occupation, following a similar strategy to Azar et al. (2017); Rinz (2018); Qiu and Sojourner (2019).
 We find that a 10% increase in labor market concentration decreases the wages for new hires by nearly 0.9%.
 This negative effect was found to be highly robust across specifications.
 Furthermore, we find that effects of labor market concentration are less negative in more unionized industries and more severe when the worker is employed on a part-time basis.
 In our preferred specification to measure the employment effects of concentration, we control for market fixed effects and instrument labor market concentration in the same way as before.
-We find that a 10% increase in labor market concentration in the same way as before.
-The first fixed effects and instrument labor market concentration in the same way as before.
-The fixed effects concentration have the same way as before.

-decreases wages and hires is exactly what economic theory would predict in an oligopsonistic labor market (Manning, 2011; Azar et al., 2019).
+We find that a 10% increase in labor market concentration have by about 12.4%.
+That labor market concentration decreases wages and hires is exactly what economic theory would predict in an oligopsonistic labor market (Manning, 2011; Azar et al., 2019).